 There is an upper limit to the statistic of 1,261.6 and a lower limit of -731.6.

 Passer Rating as a measurement of a quarterback’s effectiveness was implemented in the 1970s.

-The system was developed by the NFL’s statistical committee to replace an existing system that ranked a quaterback’s performance relative to their peers.
-The NCAA adapted the concept into a separate formula.
+The system was developed by the NFL’s statistical committee to replace an existing system that ranked a quarterback’s performance relative to their peers.
+The NCAA adopted the concept into a separate formula.